JoseMaese/Crazyflie-Autonomous-Navigation/README.md

 ## Autonomous Mode

-- The script follows a predefined circular path autonomously.
+- The script generates a trajectory using the A* path planning algorithm and follows it autonomously.
-- Object recognition using YOLO can trigger actions based on detected objects.
+- YOLO-based person recognition triggers a stop action.

 ## Vision System

-- YOLO (You Only Look Once) is used for real-time object detection.
+- YOLO (You Only Look Once) is used for real-time person detection.
-- Camera feed is processed to recognize and react to objects in the environment.
+- Camera feed is processed to recognize and react to the presence of people.

 ## Additional Features

 - Data logging: The script logs positional data and target information into CSV files for further analysis.

-- A* algorithm is implemented for path planning.
+**Note:** This script is designed for educational and research purposes.

+Feel free to customize the script and adapt it to your specific use case.